zeek/zeek-docs/scripts/base/frameworks/notice/main.zeek.rst

          ASCII version of the alarm log is emailed in bulk to the address(es) configured in :zeek:id:`Notice::mail_dest`.

+      .. zeek:enum:: Notice::ACTION_DROP Notice::Action

+         Indicates that the notice should result in a drop action.
+         The exact action taken depends on loaded policy scripts;
+         see e.g. :zeek:see:`NetControl::acld_rule_policy`.

       .. zeek:enum:: Notice::ACTION_EMAIL_ADMIN Notice::Action

          (present if :doc:`/scripts/base/frameworks/notice/actions/email_admin.zeek` is loaded)